HasiniPadakandla/VerityFlow/README.md

 **Important Notes**:
 - For production use, conduct proper security audits
 - Ensure compliance with data protection regulations (GDPR, CCPA, etc.)
-- OpenAI API usage subject to their terms of service
+- OpenAI API usage is subject to their terms of service
 - Commercial use may require additional licenses

 **Third-Party Licenses**: